 - Vaginal discharge: A thick mucus plug is discharged through your vagina as the baby pushes down to the birthing canal.
 This vaginal discharge could be white and clear or tinged with blood appearing slightly pinkish.
 This is called the bloody show.

-- Painful leg cramps: You might experience them especially in the night.
+- Painful leg cramps: You might experience them, especially at night.
 To ease the pain, you can gently flex your ankle and toes back towards the shin.

 - Backaches: The pressure exerted by the baby’s head further into the pelvis and your postural changes could result in backaches.